dcunited001/dcunited001.github.io/_drafts/what-the-pwnies.md

 anti-American their narratives are? *YOU WANT THAT TO BE YOUR FUTURE?!* Really? **That** shit is *cray*.

-**Pick one:** either the Project for a New American Century successfully guarantees that we hang on to power ... or there is systemic economic collapse that degrades into *IRONIC COMMUNISM*, the very worst type of the worst form of government.
+**Pick one:** either something like the Project for a New American Century successfully guarantees that we hang on to power ... or there is systemic economic collapse that degrades into *IRONIC COMMUNISM*, the very worst type of the worst form of government.
 Either one, can we please not become a giant nation of racist assholes?
 Because diversity really is America's greatest strength in a 21st century economy by the way.

+There are such things as sociopolitical and socioeconomic competition and America has to compete, just like everyone else.
+When you allow foreign influences to convince us to take it easy, corrupt our youth or generally demoralize the population, you cripple America's ability to compete.
+That's NOT racist.
+That is reality.
+The world is pretty tough place and it can be dark.
+America is not alone.
+Even though we've become weak after a generation of unchallenged monopolar hegemony, our position in the world is not guaranteed.

+Neither are the moral requirements for running the world's reserve currency, nor are the fiscal advantages derived thereof.
+By the way, communism guarantees losing Dollar's world reserve currency, even though we have do options, though we do not actually want to exercise many of those.

+Leninists will try to argue up and down about that, by the way, but at this point, do you trust any of them?
+They're going to lie about everything, then tell their own story when once they gain control.
+Then, they'll associate anyone who disagrees with them with their enemies.
+That's what they do.
+Every time.

+Most critically, these "revolutionaries" have less than a single generation of leadership under their belt.
+At the most competitive point in history, do you really want them to take control?
+They have no vision.
+Their idea of "success" involves collapsing the economy, painting all dissidents with a broad brush and fabricating all of these counter-narratives moving foward whereby they can count on using them in the future.
+This is all while they idiotically **hope** that *America's most powerful former adversaries are nice to us* in the ensuing power vaccum that determines geopolitics in the Western Hemisphere.
+This is all while those foreign adversaries help those in "power" in the United Soviet States of Formerly America mercilessly hunt down all *potential* political dissidents, like Stalinists are wont to do.

+When all that is said and done, is it really such a hard choice, if it can be guaranteed that there is no racism?